 Your community shapes how long and how well you live.
 The U.S. News & World Report recently teamed up with the Aetna Foundation to rank counties across the U.S. on factors like education, nutrition, public safety and more.
 Out of 3,000 counties ranked, we identified the top 500 healthiest communities rankings.
-At #482, Clay County, FL made the list, but even the healthiest neighborhoods need some work.
+Here, we profile R.C.
+Bannerman Learning Center in Clay County, FL.
+The county has an overall health score that’s 12 points higher than the national average, but even the healthiest communities have room for improvement.
 In this series, we take a look at places on the list where members of the community have identified a health challenge and are working to solve it with the help of a grant from the Aetna Foundation.
 Here, we profile a Clay County school that’s going above and beyond to provide mind and body health for its students.

 With help from garden volunteers, Steven has learned how to cultivate many of the fruits and vegetables he loves, including broccoli, onions, radishes and peppers.
 As he’s planting, weeding and harvesting, he’s also seeing concepts from class come to life right before his eyes.
 And that motivates him to want to learn more.